If you don’t find the answer to your question here, please give us a shout at email@example.com

 Can I just buy a car parking pass and sleep in my vehicle?

 Unfortunately not, as our license doesn’t allow sleeping in cars and our campsite marshalls will patrol to ensure that our license conditions are not breached.
-There is a separate area for sleeping vehicles.

 Can I park my motorcycle next to my tent?